 World-Class Palliative Care for Every Child and Family, at Every Stage of Life

 When a family learns that their child has a life-limiting illness, it can feel as though their entire world has stopped turning.
 Overwhelmed with uncertainty, every person affected by a life-limiting diagnosis deserves access to medical care, social services, and emotional support so they can experience their best possible quality of life.
-The new Division of Palliative Medicine and Supportive Care aims to build a future where there are no barriers to this life-changing care.

 “By unifying these critical services under one division, our team has established a cohesive vision for how we are going to shape the future of pediatrics and solidify palliative care’s place in that future,” says Scott Maurer, MD, who serves as chief of the division.
 “The core of our mission is to expand access to palliative care, because it is vital to the well-being not only of the child, but every family member, caregiver, and loved one who cares for that child.”